 (3) Local temperature accuracy does not include the effects of self-heating.
-The rise in temperature due to self-heating is the product of the internal power dissipation of the LM90 and the thermal resistance.
-See (1) for the thermal resistance to be used in the self-heating calculation.
+The rise in temperature due to self-heating is the product of the internal power dissipation of the LM99 and the thermal resistance.
+See Note 1 of the Operating Ratings table for the thermal resistance to be used in the self-heating calculation.